This probably sounds crazy, but I think I may be a bit in love with Jung.

 Jung taught me about the pysche.
-The 'field' of feeling, memory, sensation, dreams, thoughts and ideas that add up to the experience of Self, of me.
+The 'field' of feeling, memory, sensation, dreams, thoughts and ideas that add up to the experience of Self, of me much of which I am not aware of.
 He taught me that my psyche is a deep and dark treasure trove of wisdom. through which all things could be known.
 Even nightmares and dark thoughts are not to be feared but explored, with fascinating revelations to be discovered and trusted.
 He taught me make friends with my psyche, to trust that whatever arises is always assistive - a Jung word, meaning basically helpful.

 ‘The unconscious would protect me and give me everything I needed for my life.
 My duty was to do my inner work.’

-He believed that inner work, the business of getting know one’s psyche was itself spiritual growth and ultimately lead to freedom.
+He believed that inner work, the business of getting know one’s psyche was how we become whole and ultimately leads to freedom from inner conflict.
 He demonstrates beautifully what it is to do 'inner work'.
 No other than to pay attention to the feelings, dreams, sensations and thoughts: the activity of the psyche with the attitude of an explorer discovering a country.
-Jung believed that this 'work' was how one came into relationship with the transcendent Self and was ultimately healed.
+By such means we get to know our greatest friend, the Transcendent Self.

 The approach to the Transcendent Self is the real therapy and inasmuch as you attain to this you are released from the curse of pathology.

-In fact, Jung stated that his patients that were really ‘cured’ had regained their ‘religious attitude’, by which he meant had found a relationship with Divinity 'which naturally has nothing to do with creeds or belonging to a church.’
+In fact, Jung stated that his patients that were really ‘cured’ had regained their ‘religious attitude’, by which he meant a person becomes whole or healed once they found a relationship with an order and mystery greater than ourselves 'which naturally has nothing to do with creeds or belonging to a church.’

-In fact it was very absence of the sacred in our lives that created neurosis in Jung's view.
+In fact it was very absence of attention to the greater order and mystery of life in our lives that created neurosis in Jung's view.

 ’Among the so-called neurotics of our day there are good many who in other ages would not have been neurotic – that is – divided against themselves.
 If they had lived in a period or a milieu in which man was still linked by myth with the world of the ancestors, and thus with nature truly experienced…they would have been spared this division within themselves.’